Deltares/dfm_tools/README.md

 	- ``conda create --name dfm_tools_env -c conda-forge python=3.8 git spyder -y`` (you can also install a newer python version)
 	- ``conda activate dfm_tools_env``
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this command installs dfm_tools and all required packages)
-	- ``conda install -c conda-forge "shapely>=1.7.0" cartopy pyepsg geopandas contextily xarray -y``
+	- ``conda install -c conda-forge "shapely>=1.7.0" cartopy pyepsg geopandas contextily xarray dask -y``
 	- shapely for slicing 2D/3D data (conda-forge channel is necessary since main channel version is 1.6.4)
 	- cartopy for satellite imagery, coastlines etc on plots (conda-forge channel recommended by cartopy developers, and currently also necessary for correct shapely version)
 	- pyepsg is necessary for cartopy and probably also for other libraries
 	- geopandas for shapefile related operations
 	- contextily for satellite imagery on plots, seems faster than cartopy
-	- xarray is currently not used but expected to move more towards that in the future
+	- xarray is currently not used but expected to move more towards that in the future.
+They advise to install dependecies like netCDF4 and bottleneck with conda-forge also: https://docs.xarray.dev/en/v0.8.0/installing.html
 	- to remove venv when necessary: ``conda remove -n dfm_tools_env --all``
 - launch Spyder:
 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)